 On Tuesday, Iran’s top military commander accused the United States and Israel of deploying operatives from the Islamic State group inside Iran to carry out attacks against civilians and security forces.

 Maj.
-Gen. Abdolrahim Mousavi said the alleged operation followed what he described as Washington’s and Tel Aviv’s failure in a recent “12-day war,” according to Iran’s semi-official Tasnim News Agency.
+Gen. Abdolrahim Mousavi said the alleged operation followed what he described as a failure of the U.S. and Israel in a recent “12-day war,” according to Iran’s semiofficial Tasnim News Agency.

-Mr. Mousavi claimed ISIS operatives — whom he described as “mercenaries” — were sent into the country to conduct violent attacks targeting both civilians and security personnel.
+Mr. Mousavi said ISIS operatives, whom he described as “mercenaries,” were sent into the country to conduct violent attacks against civilians and security personnel.

-“Iran will not tolerate any violation of its sovereignty or territorial integrity,” he said, adding that security forces had acted with restraint but would not allow what he called “terrorist elements” to operate in the streets.
+“Iran will not tolerate any violation of its sovereignty or territorial integrity,” he said.
+Security forces acted with restraint but would not allow “terrorist elements” to operate in the streets.

-Iranian officials have repeatedly framed the protests as foreign-backed, accusing Washington and Tel Aviv of supporting what they describe as “armed rioters.”
+Iranian officials have repeatedly framed the protests as foreign-backed and accused the U.S. and Israel of supporting “armed rioters.”
 Analysts say the narrative serves to justify mass arrests and deter fence-sitters by casting unrest as a national security threat rather than a domestic uprising.

-The accusations come amid a near-total internet blackout that has sharply limited independent verification of events inside the country — a dynamic Ankara and other regional capitals say increases the risk of miscalculation.
+A near-total internet blackout has sharply limited independent verification of events inside Iran.
+Ankara and other regional capitals say the dynamic increases the risk of miscalculation.

 Setting aside the question of Iran’s government, American interests are concrete.

-Iran possesses approximately 400 kilograms of enriched uranium, much of it at high enrichment levels.
-If Iran descends into chaos, that material — along with decades of accumulated weapons stockpiles — could destabilize the region or fall into the hands of terrorist groups or rogue states seeking nuclear capability.
+Iran has about 890 pounds of enriched uranium, most of which is at high enrichment levels.
+If Iran descends into chaos, that material, along with decades of accumulated weapons stockpiles, could destabilize the region or fall into the hands of terrorist groups or rogue states seeking nuclear capability.

-Brenda Shaffer, a U.S. expert on the Caucasus region, drew a parallel to the Soviet Union’s collapse.
+Brenda Shaffer, a U.S. expert on the Caucasus region, drew a parallel to the collapse of the Soviet Union.

 “The first thing we did when the Soviet Union collapsed was work with [Boris] Yeltsin on securing the materials,” she said.